grey122/image-to-color-rep/README.md

 please if you come across this project, tell me what i am doing wrong or how i can increase my coding skills thank you

-BELOW ARE SOME OF THE TUTORIALS I HAVE GONE WATCHED INCASE YOU ARE A NEWBIE LIKE ME
+BELOW ARE SOME OF THE TUTORIALS I HAVE WATCHED INCASE YOU ARE A NEWBIE LIKE ME

 1) https://www.youtube.com/playlist?list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ     - netNinja